 Millionth Rugby Supporter

-Written by Jamie on 9th March 2018
+Written by Gavin on 9th March 2018

 Principality Stadium will welcome its millionth rugby supporter through the turnstiles as Wales men’s and women’s teams take on Italy on Sunday.

 The NatWest 6 Nations clash with the Azzurri is the 15th home Wales game since Principality Building Society began their 10-year partnership with Welsh rugby, in January 2016, and 945,421 supporters have enjoyed their rugby at the Cardiff venue since that date.

 Sunday’s game is also the 125th senior men’s international on site since the then Millennium Stadium rose so majestically from the rubble of the old National Stadium, Cardiff Arms Park in 1999.

 Someone in the crowd will be the millionth Principality Stadium guest – the 54,579th arrival – and the honour of being counted as the eight millionth supporter since ’99 will also go to the 65,025th fan on site.

 “We often say that Welsh rugby has the best fans in the world game and we are hugely thankful that they continue to turn-out in their millions to support our national sport and therefore make significant contributions to safeguarding its future,”

 “It is not just at senior international level either that Welsh rugby is a vibrant and appealing prospect to supporters.

 “Once again next month when our four regional sides come together at Principality Stadium for the sixth annual Judgement Day double header (Saturday, 28th April), in excess of 60,000 are expected to turn out in support and Guinness PRO14 attendances in general are continuing to go from strength to strength.